Carnagion/dissertation/diss/diss.typ

 == Constraints

-A feasible solution to the problem must meet satisfy separation requirements, hard time windows, earliest take-off times according to CTOT slots, and holdover times.
+A feasible solution to the problem must satisfy runway separation requirements, hard time windows, CTOT slots, and holdover times.
 A sequence that violates these hard constraints is considered to be infeasible, and can thus be eliminated from the solution space.

-=== Separation Requirements
+=== Runway Separations

 Any two consecutive aircraft $i$ and $j$ (where $i$ precedes $j$) are required to have a minimum runway separation $delta_(i j)$ between them, which is determined by their weight classes, speed groups, and (for departures) Standard Instrument Departure (SID) routes.
 An aircraft's weight class influences the severity of wake turbulence it causes, the time required for this turbulence to dissipate, and its sensitivity to the wake turbulence caused by other aircraft.